vlatrof/vlatrof/README.md

 ✨ Currently looking for job.

 💬 I will be glad for any conversations!
-How you can contact me:
+My profiles and how you can contact me:

 Email: vl.an.trofimov@gmail.com